 From То

 ARTICLE II ARTICLE II

 STOCKHOLDERS STOCKHOLDERS

-Section 2.
-Annual Meeting. - The annual meeting of the stockholders shall be held in the month of April on such day and at such time and place as the Board of Directors may determine.
-(As amended on 22 September 1988.) shall be held on the last Tuesday of May of each year, if not a legal holiday; otherwise, the next business
+annual meeting of the stockholders shall be held on the last Tuesday of May of each year, if not a legal holiday; otherwise, the next business

-Amendment of Section 5 Article III of the Amended By-laws of the Bank to rationalize the process of determining the directors' compensation and per diem per Section 29 of the Revised Corporation Code:
+2. Amendment of Section 5 Article III of the Amended By-laws of the Bank to rationalize the process of determining the directors' compensation and per diem per Section 29 of the Revised Corporation Code:

-From To
+From То

 ARTICLE III ARTICLE III

 DIRECTORS DIRECTORS

 Section 5.
-Compensation and Per Diems - The members of the Board of Directors, as such directors, shall be entitled to compensation the amount of which shall be fixed by the stockholders from time to time but in yearly no case shall their total compensation, as such directors, exceed ten (10%) percent of the net income before income tax of the Corporation during the preceding year.
+Compensation and Per Diems - The members of the Board of Directors, as such directors, shall be entitled to compensation the amount of which shall be fixed by the stockholders from time to time but in no case shall their total yearly compensation, as such directors, exceed ten (10%) percent of the net income before income tax of the Corporation during the preceding year.
 The members of the Board of Directors, the Executive Committee, other committees and the Corporate Secretary shall be entitled to per diem for every attendance in meetings the amount of which shall be fixed by the stockholders from time to time (As amended on 22 September 1988)

 Section 5.
-Compensation and Per Diems - The members of the Board of Directors, as such directors, shall be entitled to compensation the amount of which shall be fixed by the stockholders from time to time but in case shall their total yearly compensation, as such directors, exceed two (2%) percent of the net income before income tax of the Corporation during the preceding year.
+Compensation and Per Diems - The members of the Board of Directors, as such directors, shall be entitled to compensation the amount of which shall be fixed by the stockholders from time to time but in no case shall their total yearly compensation, directors, as such exceed two (2%) percent of the net income before income tax of the Corporation during the preceding year.
 The members of the Board of Directors, the Executive Committee, the Board Committees, and the Corporate Secretary shall be entitled to per diem for every attendance in meetings the amount of which shall be fixed by the stockholders from time to time.
 Officers of the Corporation who are members of Board Committees are not entitled to per diem.
 (As amended on 22 September 1988) (As amended on 30 April 2024).

-Amendment to Section 2 of Article VII and Section 1 of Article VIII of the Amended By-Laws of the Bank to correct typographical errors
+3. Amendment to Section 2 of Article VII and Section 1 of Article VIII of the Amended By-Laws of the Bank to correct typographical errors